vxnuaj/PERSONAL/README.md

       I'm self-learning / have self-learnt linear algera, multivariable calculus, probability theory, and the theory of convolutional neural networks.
        <br>
        <br>
-     Currently, I'm working on deep learning and understanding natural language processing on a deeper level.
+     More objectively, I'm working on deep learning and understanding natural language processing on a deeper level.
        <br>
        <br>
       I also run a lot (when I'm not injured), but I'm not training for anything -- maybe I will soon.
 If you wanna go on a long run sometime (15+ mi.), let me know.